 The bandwidth available to the PCIe card is also driven by the revision of the CPU or motherboard PCIe controller, meaning a version 5.0 card will only operate at the bandwidth of a version 4.0 card, if the controller was configured for version 4.0.

 - PCIe Test Challenges

-While the original PCIe 1.0 had an available bandwidth of just 8GB/sec, doubling the speed with each iteration has raised the bar for PCI Express 5.0 to 128GB/sec over 16 lanes of traffic.
+While the original PCIe 1.0 had a low available bandwidth of just 8GB/sec, doubling the speed with each iteration has raised the bar for PCI Express 5.0 to 128GB/sec over 16 lanes of traffic.
 As the bandwidth increases, so does the potential for crosstalk and discontinuity, making recent innovations in PCB trace materials and lane margining a prerequisite for this rapid evolution.
-The versatility of the PCIe format is another important factor, and the focus on interchangeability has influenced the designers of PCIe test equipment and hardware in equal measure.
+The technical versatility of the PCIe format is another important factor, and the focus on interchangeability has influenced the designers of PCIe test equipment and hardware in equal measure.
 Backwards compatibility between PCIe revisions has remained a hallmark, and slot sizes of 1x through 16x are congruous with any size PCIe card, with the smaller of the two items dictating the bandwidth availability.

 PCIe and NVMe

 Non-Volatile Memory Express (NVMe) is the solid-state memory protocol developed specifically for use with PCI Express.
 “Non-volatile” in this context refers to memory that does not require power to retain data.
 NVMe has leveraged the PCIe architectural advantages to obtain read and write speeds more than twice as fast as a 12Gbps SAS interface.
 Instead of utilizing a traditional I/O controller, NVMe leverages a direct connection to the CPU via PCIe.
 In order to test the PCIe/NVMe combination effectively, PCIe test equipment with high-end memory capacity and segmentation features is integral to accurate NVMe traffic decoding.